graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 💻  `[Query("donut", typeof(Donut))]`, `[Mutation("donut", typeof(CakeModel))]`

  Sometimes, especially when you return action results, you may need to explicitly declare what data type you are returning from the method.
 This is because returning `IGraphActionResult` obfuscates the results from the templating engine and it won't be able to infer the underlying type expression of the field.
-Here we use the built in model state validation to validate the incoming object and return a `BadRequest` error when its not correct:

 ```csharp  title="Using [Query] & [Mutation]"